rmustacc/ipd/ipd/0017/README.md

 and other services that use `:true` for a start method.

 Today, both of these are handled in special ways in the startd code.
-For example, when they occur we do not gather the mthod context at all because we do not fork and exec a method.
+For example, when they occur we do not gather the method context at all because we do not fork and exec a method.
 It seems like we should always support creating the directories.
 There could be several transient-style services where creating directories of the correct permissions is useful.

-The only reason not to do this is risk of gathering the assosciated method context when we didn't before.
+The only reason not to do this is risk of gathering the associated method context when we didn't before.
 However, it seems like it is worthwhile to do so so we can have a uniform experience in the system.